Introduction to reservations

 workloads, and a separate reservation named

-test jobs don't compete for resources that your production workloads need.
-Or,
+don't compete for production workloads resources.
+Or, you might create

-Reservations can include baseline slots, which are always allocated, as well as autoscaled slots, which are added or removed dynamically based on the demands of your workload.
+Reservations can include baseline slots, which are always allocated, and autoscaled slots, which are added or removed dynamically based on the demands of your workload.

-default reservation — it's created as a convenience.
-You can decide
+default is created automatically as a convenience.
+The

-whether you need additional reservations or just use the default reservation.
+reservations if needed or use the default reservation.

-None assignments represent an absence of an assignment.
-Projects assigned to
+None to represent an absence of an assignment.

-None use on-demand pricing.
-The common use case for
+None always use on-demand pricing.
+A common use

-assign an organization to the reservation and to opt out some projects or
+to assign an organization to a reservation and then use

 When you create an assignment, you specify the job type for that assignment: